 Q: What makes for a successful internship?

-A: Our internship hosts and students tell us that the most impactful internships are defined by:
+A: The internship hosts and students describe the most impactful internships as defined by:

 - Mentorship: An actively engaged staff person on-site who can serve as the student’s supervisor and mentor for the duration of the internship.